FMLBeast/xrp-wallet-manager/README.md

 ### Common Issues

 1. **"No wallet loaded" error:**
-   - Check that your private key is correctly set in the `.env` file
+   - Unlock the application with your master password and ensure at least one wallet is imported.
-   - Ensure the private key is a valid 64-character hex string
+   - In the Wallets menu, confirm that a wallet is marked as active.

 2. **Connection errors:**
-   - Check your internet connection
+   - Check your internet connection.
-   - Verify the network URLs in your `.env` file
+   - Verify the selected network and server endpoints in the **Settings** tab.

 3. **Transaction failures:**
    - Ensure sufficient XRP balance (including reserves)